php-ru/symfony-docs-ru/components/serializer.rst

     echo $serializer->serialize($organization, 'json'); // Throws a CircularReferenceException

-The ``setCircularReferenceLimit()`` method of this normalizer sets the number of times it will serialize the same object before considering it a circular reference.
-Its default value is ``1``.
+The key ``circular_reference_limit`` in the default context sets the number of times it will serialize the same object before considering it a circular reference.
+The default value is ``1``.

 Instead of throwing an exception, circular references can also be handled by custom callables.
 This is especially useful when serializing entities